Medina Spirit stripped of Kentucky Derby victory

 Medina Spirit was stripped of the victory in last year’s Kentucky Derby and Mandaloun was declared the winner after a ruling by state racing stewards on Monday.

 Monday’s decision by the Kentucky Horse Racing Commission makes Medina Spirit the second horse in the 147-year history of the race to be disqualified for a banned substance; the first was Dancer’s Image in 1968, a decision that gave Forward Pass the victory.
-The only other disqualification was in 2019 when Maximum Security was penalized because of interference.
+The only other disqualification was in 2019 when Maximum Security was penalized because of interference, giving Country House the win.

 Following the announcement by the racing stewards, Churchill Downs issued a statement declaring Mandaloun the Kentucky Derby winner and congratulating owner and breeder Juddmonte Farms, trainer Brad Cox and jockey Florent Geroux.
-Cox becomes the first Louisville native to win the most famous race in the sport, and Mandaloun’s owners will receive the $1.8 million winner’s purse.
+Cox becomes the first Louisville native to win the Derby, and Mandaloun’s owners will receive the $1.8 million winner’s purse.

 “We look forward to celebrating Mandaloun on a future date in a way that is fitting of this rare distinction,” the statement said.

-The racing commission also suspended Baffert for 90 days and fined him $7,500 on Monday.
+The racing commission also suspended Baffert for 90 days and fined the Hall of Fame trainer $7,500 on Monday.
 The decision followed a Feb.
 14 hearing that was closed to the public and media.

 Clark Brewster, an attorney for Baffert, said he would appeal the ruling.